-Because of the long-term nature of the AR CDM project activity, data shall be archived and maintained safely.
+Because of the long-term nature of the A/R CDM project activity, data shall be archived and maintained safely.
 Data archiving shall take both electronic and paper forms, and copies of all data shall be provided to each project participant.
 All electronic data and reports shall also be copied on durable media such as CDs and copies of the CDs are stored in multiple locations.
 The archives shall include:

-• Copies of all original field measurement data, laboratory data, data analysis spreadsheet;

-- Estimates of the carbon stock changes in all pools and non-CO2 GHG and corresponding calculation spreadsheets; - GIS products; - Copies of the measuring and monitoring reports.
+- Copies of all original field measurement data, laboratory data, data analysis spreadsheet; - Estimates of the carbon stock changes in all pools and non-CO2 GHG and corresponding calculation spreadsheets; - GIS products; - Copies of the measuring and monitoring reports.

-Table 7: Quality control activities and procedures
+Table G: Quality control activities and procedures

-QC activity Procedures Check that assumptions and criteria for the selection of activity data, emission factors and other estimation parameters are documented.
-Cross-check descriptions of activity data, emission factors and other estimation parameters with information on source and sink categories and ensure that these are prop- erly recorded and archived.
+QC activity Procedures Check that assumptions and criteria for the selection of activity data, emission factors and other estimation parameters are documented. • Cross-check descriptions of activity data, emission factors and other estimation parameters with information on source and sink categories and ensure that these are properly recorded and archived.
 Check for transcription errors in data input and reference.
 Confirm that bibliographical data references are properly cited in the internal documentation Cross-check a sample of input data from each source category (either measurements or parameters used in calculations) for transcription errors.
 Check that emissions and removals are calculated correctly.
 Reproduce a representative sample of emission or removal calculations.
 Selectively mimic complex model calculations with abbreviated calculations to judge relative accuracy.
 Check that parameter and units are correctly recorded and that appropriate conversion factors are used.
 Check that units are properly labeled in calculation sheets.
 Check that units are correctly carried through from beginning to end of calculations.
 Check that conversion factors are correct.
 Check that temporal and spatial adjustment factors are used correctly.
 Check the integrity of database files.
 Confirm that the appropriate data processing steps are correctly represented in the database.
 Confirm that data relationships are correctly represented in the database.
 Ensure that data fields are properly labeled and have the correct design specifications.
-Ensure that adequate documentation of database and model structure and operation are archived Check for consistency in data between categories.
-Identify parameters (e.g., activity data, and constants) that are common to multiple categories of sources and sinks, and confirm that there is consistency in the values used for these parameters in the emissions calculations.
-Check that the movement of inventory data among processing steps is correct Check that emission and removal data are correctly aggregated from lower reporting levels to higher reporting levels when preparing summaries.
-Check that emission and removal data are correctly transcribed between different intermediate products.
+Ensure that adequate documentation of database and model structure and operation are archived.
+Check for consistency in data between categories. • Identify parameters (e.g., activity data, and constants) that are common to multiple categories of sources and sinks, and confirm that there is consistency in the values used for these parameters in the emissions calculations.